Tired of the 9-to-5 grind and wishing you had more time for your family?

 Please remember that not all auto-darkening lenses work with every welder.

-If you have a Sunstone welder, you’ll want to stick with Sunstone’s own Auto-Darkening Lens—either the traditional size or the upgraded version with a 4×6 inch viewing area.
+If you have a Sunstone welder, you’ll want to stick with Sunstone’s own Auto-Darkening Lens which includes either the traditional size or the upgraded version with a 4×6 inch viewing area.
 Sunstone lenses are engineered specifically to sync with their machines, including the Orion mPulse® 2.0 and Zapp Plus® 2.
 The benefit of this option is a smooth, seamless reaction every time you spark a weld.

 The Helix welder by Pepetools also has its own optional auto-darkening lens.
 It’s a reliable option that many artists swear by for comfort and protection.
 If you’re a Helix user, you’ll need to stick with the equipment designed for that machine to ensure proper function and visibility.